stelioshalk/apache-airflow-data-pipeline/README.md

 - load_fact.py: Defines LoadFactOperator to load fact table from staging table(s).
 - data_quality.py: Defines DataQualityOperator to run data quality checks on all tables passed as parameter.
 - sql_queries.py: Contains SQL queries for the ETL pipeline (provided in template).

+# How to run the project
+- Create a Redshift cluster and run create_tables.sql there for once only.
+Make sure to add following two Airflow connections:
+- AWS credentials, named aws_credentials
+- Connection to Redshift, named redshift